infused/blamer/README.md

       end
     end

+## Compatability

+Blamer is tested to be compatible with Rails 2.x, 3.x, 4.x, and 5.x.
+See version specific Installation instructions below.

 ## Installation

 You must use the correct version of blamer for the version of Rails you are running: